Use plugins to play audio, video, games and more

 What are plugins?

-For instructions of how to install, use, and troubleshoot plugins in Firefox, see the articles below:
+For instructions of how to install, use, and troubleshoot plugins in Firefox, see these articles:

 How to update plugins